The Shining (franchise): The Shining (1997)

 The Shining is a three-episode horror television miniseries based on the 1977 Stephen King novel of the same name.
 Directed by Mick Garris from King's teleplay, it is the second adaptation of King's book after the 1980 film by Stanley Kubrick.
-The adaptation stars Steven Weber as Jack Torrance, Rebecca De Mornay as Jack's wife Wendy, Courtland Mead and Wil Horneff as different-aged versions of Danny Torrance, and the late Melvin Van Peebles as Dick Hallorann.
+The adaptation stars Steven Weber as Jack Torrance, Rebecca De Mornay as Jack's wife Wendy, Courtland Mead and Wil Horneff as different-aged versions of Danny Torrance, and Melvin Van Peebles as Dick Hallorann.

 The Shining opened to overwhelming praise from critics when it aired in 1997, which included a 10/10 review from TV Guide.
 The miniseries' "carefully" and "masterfully crafted" pacing was highlighted by several reviewers, including Ray Richmond of Variety, who also noted its "edge-of-your-seat creepiness" and "surprising emotional complexity and depth".
 The depth and creepiness was also praised by Ken Tucker of Entertainment Weekly.
 However, Tom Shales of The Washington Post advised his readers to "avoid [the miniseries] like the plague, because it is the plague".

 Overlook (TBA)

 In April 2020, a spin-off television series titled Overlook was announced to be in-development under the direction of J. J. Abrams as an HBO Max streaming service exclusive release.
 Abrams with his business partner/wife, Katie McGrath will executive produce the show alongside series writers Dustin Thomason and Scott Brown.

 Originally conceived and greenlit as a prequel film titled Overlook Hotel with Mark Romanek and Glen Mazzara attached as director and screenwriter, respectively, the project was confirmed abandoned prior to the series order.
 The project was to be a joint-venture production between Bad Robot Productions, and Warner Bros.
 TV Group collectively.
 Additionally, Warner Bros.
-Entertainment organized a writers room to continue working on scripts for the series, during the industry shutdown due to the COVID-19 coronavirus pandemic.
+Entertainment organized a writers room to continue working on scripts for the series, during the industry shutdown due to the COVID-19 pandemic.

-In February 2021, Head of HBO Casey Bloys, said that "they're busily working away at Bad Robot".
+In February 2021, head of HBO Casey Bloys said that "they're busily working away at Bad Robot".
 By August of the same year however, though HBO Max executives liked the project they felt it did not fit their slate and it was decided that the series would not move forward at HBO Max.
 Warner Bros.
 Television was shopping the series around to other streaming services before it was picked up by Netflix the following year.
+The series has not been produced as of 2025.